kruthika-reddy7/Operating-System-Programs/README.md

 # Operating-System-Lab-Programs
-In this File All the Basic Programms of Operating System are implemented using c language
+In this File All the Basic Programms of Operating System Lab are implemented using c language